Design for Sustainable Development

-Participants may be able to apply their financial aid packages to study in Ghana and should contact the Office of Student Financial Aid for further information.
+Participants may be able to apply their financial aid packages to study in Uganda and should contact the Office of Student Financial Aid for further information.
 The College of Design offers financial assistance in the form of scholarships specifically for design students studying abroad.

 Budget information for this program is available by clicking here.

-The application deadline for the 2015 program is September 2, 2015.
-All students who are accepted to participate must either commit to or decline their offer in the ISUAbroad online application system no later than September 14, 2015.
+The application deadline for the 2022 program is March 15, 2022.
+All students who are accepted to participate must either commit to or decline their offer in the ISUAbroad online application system no later than March 15, 2022.
 Those students who commit to their offer are officially part of the program and will be responsible for program expenses even if withdrawal occurs.
-The withdrawal penalty will be applied to the U-bill and will be due in full on January 20, 2015.
+The withdrawal penalty will be applied to the U-bill and will be due in full on April 20, 2022.
 In addition to withdrawal penalties, the participant is also responsible for all program payments the college is obligated to make on his or her behalf.

-After confirming offer in ISUAbroad and before September 30, 2015:
+After confirming offer in ISUAbroad and before February 25, 2022:

 $200.00 + any payments already made